 Many different tools

-Take a good look into your design process and count how many tools your workers use.
+Take a good look at your design process and count how many tools your workers use.
 I bet there’s quite a few.
-Typically companies use AutoCAD or similar software for design, Excel for BOM (Bill of material) and some manually programed front-end system for CNC machine.
+Typically companies use AutoCAD or similar software for design, Excel for BOM (Bill of material) and some manually programmed front-end system for CNC machine.
 When there are so many tools, the preparation and transmission of information become a difficult task.
 Moreover, it’s one of the ways for mistakes to slither in unnoticed until it’s too late.